 After the ceremony, the officiant needs to register your license with the Department of Health.
 You will then receive an official marriage certificate in the mail.

 You do not have to be a resident of Hawaii, but you must show proof of your age to get married in the state.
-If you are 19 years old or older, a valid I.D. or driver's license is sufficient.
+If you are 19 years old or older, a valid identification card or driver's license is sufficient.
 Anyone who is 18 years of age or younger needs to present a certified copy of a birth certificate.

 There is no waiting period to get married in Hawaii.
 You can get married as soon as you get the license.

 Hawaii is one of 20 states where it's legal for first cousins to get married.

 If you are 16 or 17 years of age, you must have the written consent of both of your parents, your legal guardian, or the family court.
-If you are 15 years old, you will not only need the written consent of both of your parents or legal guardian, but also the written approval of a judge of the family court.
-You can obtain the necessary consent forms from a marriage license agent.
+Marriage agents can provide the appropriate consent forms.

 Copy of Certificate of Marriage